Ein Karem: Convent of the Sisters of Zion

-The monastery of Les Sœurs de Notre-Dame de Sion (Sisters of Our Lady of Zion), built in 1860, was founded by two brothers from France, Theodore and Marie-Alphonse Ratisbonne, who were born Jewish and converted to Christianity.
+The monastery of Les Sœurs de Notre-Dame de Sion (Sisters of Our Lady of Zion), built in 1860, was founded by two brothers from France, Marie-Théodore Ratisbonne and Marie-Alphonse Ratisbonne, who were born Jewish and converted to Christianity.

 They established an orphanage here.
 Alphonse himself lived in the monastery and is buried in its garden.

 Gorny or "Moscobia" Convent

-The convent was established by the Jerusalem mission of the Russian Orthodox Church in 1871 (see also Russian Wikipedia page here).
-The name "Gorny Convent" refers to the visit of the Virgin Mary to her cousin St. Elizabeth "into the hill country, to a town in Judah," gorny meaning mountainous in Russian.
-It was nicknamed "Muskobiya" (Arabic for Muscovite) by the local Arab villagers, which mutated in Hebrew to "Moskovia."
+The convent was established by the Jerusalem mission of the Russian Orthodox Church in 1871.
+The name "Gorny Convent" refers to the visit of the Virgin Mary to her cousin St. Elizabeth "into the hill country, to a town in Judah", gorny meaning mountainous in Russian.
+It was nicknamed "Muskobiya" (Arabic for Muscovite) by the local Arab villagers, which mutated in Hebrew to "Moskovia".

 Apart from the structures serving the nunnery and a pilgrims hostel, it now contains three churches, enclosed within a compound wall.
 The Church of Our Lady of Kazan (Kazanskaya) is dedicated to the holy icon of Our Lady of Kazan and is the oldest among the three churches, being consecrated in 1873.
 The Cathedral of All Russian Saints, with its gilded domes, was started before the Russian Revolution and could only be completed in 2007.
 The cave church of St. John the Baptist was consecrated in 1987.

 Mary's Spring

 According to a Christian tradition which started in the 14th century, the Virgin Mary drank water from this village spring, and here is also the place where Mary and Elizabeth met.
 Therefore, since the 14th century the spring is known as the Fountain of the Virgin.
 The spring waters are considered holy by some Catholic and Orthodox Christian pilgrims who visit the site and fill their bottles.
 What looks like a spring is actually the end of an ancient aqueduct.

-The former Arab inhabitants built a mosque and school on the site, of which a Maqam (shrine) and minaret still remain.
-An inscribed panel to the courtyard of the mosque dates it to 1828-1829 CE (AH 1244).
+The former Arab inhabitants built a mosque and school on the site, of which a maqam and minaret still remain.
+An inscribed panel to the courtyard of the mosque dates it to 1828–1829 CE (AH 1244).
 The spring was repaired and renovated by Baron Edmond de Rothschild.